 - 5-month L2 Study Plan

-You best know what are your strong and weak points but here we'd like to draw your attention to some key aspects: ability to prioritize, ability to plan, ability to act as planned, and ability to focus.
-Ask yourself how serious you are about your exam and whether you're able to organize your CFA exam preparation well and follow your plan effectively.
+Honestly, you know best what your strong and weak points are but here we'd like to draw your attention to some key aspects including the ability to prioritize, ability to plan, ability to act as planned, and ability to focus.
+Why?
+Because CFA exam candidates:

 Remember that even with 8 months to go it is important to study systematically and at a suitable pace.
 The exam day will come sooner than you think and you want to be prepared for this day and then satisfied when the exam is over.

-The CFA level 1 study plan you will find below is a good basis for your own 8-month study schedule.
-If you use our CFA Study Planner, you'll be able to adjust it to your needs, e.g. you’ll be able to allocate fewer study hours to those topics you are good at by marking them as ‘easy’.
+Plans make things happen!
+Plan for the big picture but focus on your everyday tasks.
+The level 1 study plan you will find below is a good basis for your own 8-month study schedule.
+If you use our CFA Exam Study Planner, you'll be able to adjust it to your needs, e.g. you’ll be able to allocate fewer study hours to those topics you are good at by marking them as ‘easy’.
 We say more about it at the end of this post.

-Creating a CFA Level 1 Study Plan for Dec 2020
+Creating a Level 1 CFA Exam Study Plan for Dec 2020

 - Starting date: 6 April